Medical questions & health advice by board certified doctors

-"Does HPV cause genital warts?
+"Does HPV cause genital warts?"

 Is it true that if you have genital warts, they were probably caused by HPV?
 I know that HPV can give you cancer, so that's why I'm worried.
 Will treating the genital wart possibly remove the HPV?

 There are several different strains of the human papilloma virus.
 The strains of the virus that are most closely associated with wart formation have a lower risk of cancer, but there are other strains of the virus that are more closely associated with cancer of the cervix and of the anus.
 As there is no good way to tell visually whether the cervix or anus is infected, pap smears of these regions are routinely performed to screen for precancerous changes.
 As always the diagnosis and the management of your particular concerns will require a physical examination by your personal physician.
 Setting up an office visit with your primary care doctor might be advised.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.